milselarch/milselarch/README.md

 👯 Cool stuff done in other repos:
 1. [Lip reading using phonemes amd transformers](https://huggingface.co/SilentSpeak/torchnet/tree/phonemes)
-Term 7 50.035 1D computer vision project to extend on the LipNet lip reading model architecture using phonemes and trasnformers
+Term 7 50.035 1D computer vision project to extend on the LipNet lip reading model architecture using phonemes and sequence-to-sequence transformers
 2. [Towers of hanoi on a FPGA state machine](https://github.com/hithfaernith/compstruct1d)
 Term 4 50.002 1D project game written using the lucid VHDL, with an LED matrix as our display output
 3. [Analysing COVID cases to hospitalisations ratio](https://github.com/treemanw1/DDW2D)